josephleblanc/syn_parser/book/src/Introduction/goals.md

 ## Nodes

 There should be a node for each kind of rust "Item" (see [rust reference](https://doc.rust-lang.org/reference/items.html)).
+// update the table below given the current state of the project AI!

 | Rust Items | In-Project | `syn` [Item] | Progress | Next Step |
 | --------------------- | ----------------- | ----------------------- | ----------------------- | --------------- |